tada/pljava-wiki/Functions-returning-sets.md

 will then be called repeatedly until it returns `false`.
 At that time, `close()` will be called.

+The `currentRow` parameter can be a convenience in some cases, and unnecessary in others.
+It will be passed as zero on the first call, and incremented by one on each subsequent call.
+If the `ResultSetProvider` is returning results from some source (like an `Iterator`) that remembers its own position, it can simply ignore `currentRow`.

 ### Using the ResultSetHandle interface

 This interface is similar to the `ResultSetProvider` interface in that it has a